Flizpay/flizpay-for-woocommerce/README.txt

   - CHANGED
     - Create order in draft mode to prevent accountability softwares from picking the order in pending

+- v1.4.3
+  - CHANGED
+    - Dynamic cashback value for first purchase and standard options
+    - Remove the webhook url on uninstall
+    - Disable new order emails for FLIZpay orders

 == Upgrade Notice ==

+= v1.4.3 =
+* Dynamic cashback value for first purchase and standard options
+* Remove the webhook url on uninstall
+* Disable new order emails for FLIZpay orders

 = v1.4.2 =
 * Orders are now created in draft mode to prevent being picked by other softwares while in pending state